blt/blog-troutwine-us/source/2012/02/22/wrangling_servers_a_proper_foundation.html.markdown

 The first line pulls in all of our node definitions.
 In puppet, a 'node' is a machine type.
 Exact demarcation is left up to the user but determined by machine hostname.
-We'll use a mixture of 'type' and 'typeNumber', for instance, 'puppet' and 'db0' being exemplars of both methods, respectively.
+We'll use a mixture of 'type' and 'typeNumber', 'puppet' and 'db0' being exemplars of both methods, respectively.
 More of that shortly.
 The second block sets the shell path for all command invocations.
 It's not strictly necessary to set this--puppet can sometimes figure out your path